nightwatchjs/nightwatch-docs/guide/concepts/component-testing.md

 - Using **JSDom rendering** the limitation is clear: no real browser.
 However, advantages to consider are speed and access to OS-level APIs, which would make tasks like loading files or generating advanced reports more straightforward.

 - On the other hand, when using the **Karma Runner** or similar approach the advantage is clear: everything is happening in the browser and thus the test is more reliable.
-However, the disadvantage is that working with external files is not straightforward and also reporting is limited.
-I also found configuration to be quite difficult, as normally you have to combine several tools together in the setup just to get it working.
+However, the disadvantage is that working with external files is not straightforward, reporting is limited, and configuration can be quite difficult.

 ### Rendering in Nightwatch